Six Reasons Why Trump’s Wall is Even Dumber Than Most of Trump’s Other Ideas

 By Robert Reich / RobertReich.org

-At his turbulent his news event last Wednesday (I won’t dignify it by calling it a news conference), Trump reiterated that he will build a wall along the Mexican border.
+At his turbulent news event last Wednesday (I won’t dignify it by calling it a news conference), Trump reiterated that he will build a wall along the Mexican border.
 “It’s not a fence.
-It’s a wall,” he said, and“Mexico will pay for the wall.”
+It’s a wall,” he said, and, “Mexico will pay for the wall.”

 Here are 6 reasons why Trump’s wall is an even dumber idea than most of his others.